Tencent/Hippy/README.md

 3. Build the front-end sdk packages at root directory with `npm run build`.
 4. Choose a demo to build with `npm run buildexample -- [hippy-react-demo|hippy-vue-demo]`.
 5. Start the Xcode and build the iOS app with `open examples/ios-demo/HippyDemo.xcodeproj`.
-6. `cd` to hippy-react-demo or hippy-vue-demo, run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode
+6. `cd` to `examples` hippy-react-demo or hippy-vue-demo, run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode

+On example debug mode, npm packages such as @hippy/react, @hippy/vue are linked to `packages` > `[different package]` >`dist`, so if you have changed package source code and make it take effect in examples, please call `npm run build` at root directory again.

 ### Start the android app with hippy-react or hippy-vue demo